Operational Breakdown

 - A hiring process that feels more expensive than it should

-The goal would be to create a lighter onboarding structure that helps people get oriented faster without turning the process into bureaucracy.
+Create a lighter onboarding structure without turning it into bureaucracy.

 - Clarify what the role owner should know, do, and own early on.